alankrantas/pxt-DHT11_DHT22/README.md

 ![untitled sketch_bb](https://user-images.githubusercontent.com/44191076/53887940-40379a00-405e-11e9-9129-5bdb6262e8a3.png)

+If a hardware pull-up resistor already exists, set internal pull up as true dosen't seems to affect the results.

 ## BETA testing

-Since DHT11s are notoriously inaccurate, and I only have limited sensor samples, the extension needs furthur testing to be sure if it's working like it should.
+Since DHT11s are notoriously - repeat, notoriously - inaccurate, especially the humidity part, and I only have limited sensor samples, the extension needs furthur testing to be absolutly sure if it's working like it should.

+My code are based on [MonadnockSystems/pxt-dht11](https://github.com/MonadnockSystems/pxt-dht11) but improved the pin pull-up time calculating method.

-So far my both PCB version sensors worked and gave pretty consistent readings (the humidity level is a bit lower from my BME280 sensor).
-I have two 4-pin DHT11s (found in my office) as well, but only one of them gave more or less currect reading sometimes.
-I cannot be sure if they are already damaged or not.
+So far my both PCB version sensors worked well and gave pretty consistent readings (the humidity level is a bit lower from my BME280 sensor though).
+I have two 4-pin DHT11s as well (found in my office), but only one of them gave more or less currect reading sometimes.
+I am not sure if any of they are already damaged or not.

-I'd be appreciated if you can help me testing this extension and give me any feedbacks.
-If all goes well, I'll apply approval from the MakeCode team.
+I also gave up the checksum data because my DHT22 always gave wrong checksums even though the humidity/temperature data looks legit.
+(My DHT11 always gave correct checksums.)